All RRTS Corridors Will Be Interoperable, For Hassle-free Commuting

-The pre-construction work on the Delhi-Meerut corridor has been already started while the actual work will begin in the second half of 2019 and would be completed by 2024.
-While the total project cost has been pegged at Rs 1 lakh crore, the total estimated daily ridership is 20 lakh, once all the three corridors get operational.
-NCRTC is also in talks to obtain a loan to the tune of 60 per cent. of the project cost.
-Remaining 40 per cent will be borne by the Centre and the UP and the Delhi government.
+The pre-construction work on the Delhi-Meerut corridor has been already started, while the actual work will begin in the second half of 2019 and would be completed by 2024.
+While the total project cost has been pegged at Rs 1 lakh crore, the total estimated daily ridership is 20 lakhs, once all the three corridors are operational.
+The NCRTC is also in talks to obtain a loan to the tune of 60 per cent of the project cost.
+The remaining 40 per cent will be borne by the centre and the UP and the Delhi governments.

-Delhi-Alwar: As the NCRTC has approved the detailed project report for the route, the connectivity to existing industrial hubs will become smoother as the project gets operational.
+Delhi-Alwar: As the NCRTC has approved the detailed project report for the route, the connectivity to existing industrial hubs will become smoother, as the project becomes operational.
 This corridor would pass through Manesar, Bawal and Neemrana.
-The route when operational would also help commuters to travel to Gurgaon at a speed faster than that of the Metro.
+The route, when operational, would also help commuters to travel to Gurugram at a speed faster than that of the Metro.
 It would be a 180-km route with 19 stations.
-Of the total length, 142 km will be elevated while 38 km will be underground.
+Of the total length, 142 kms will be elevated while 38 kms will be underground.
 The corridor will be constructed in three phases.
-In the first stage- Delhi-Gurgaon-SNB will be built, in second stage, it will be extended to Sotanala and in the third stage, it will be extended to Alwar.
+In the first stage- Delhi-Gurugeam-SNB will be built.
+In second stage, it will be extended to Sotanala and in the third stage, it will be extended to Alwar.

 Route: Kashmere Gate ISBT- New Delhi- Sarai Kale Khan- INA- Dhaula Kuan, Mahipalpur, Cyber City, IFFCO Chowk, Kherki Dhaula, Manesar, Panchgaon, Dharuhera, BTK, MBIR, Rewari, Bawal- SNB- Sotanala- Alwar